Battle of Heraklion: Second day and onwards

 During the night of 20/21 May many of the Germans who had landed around Heraklion suffered greatly from thirst.
 Isolated or in small groups, many of them wounded, they were hunted by Allied fighting patrols and Cretan civilians and often pinned down by Allied fire; some contracted dysentery from drinking stagnant water.
 On the morning of the 21st Bräuer again attacked East Hill, hoping to both relieve the platoon which had been cut off on the hill the previous evening and gain a position overlooking the airfield.
 The assaults were ill-coordinated and failed with heavy loss; the isolated platoon was overrun at around 12:00.
 German air attacks were renewed, but the Allies duplicated the German recognition signals, which confused the attackers.
 Where these ruses were seen through, the bombing was again ineffective against the well dug in Allies.

 Schulz, to the west of Heraklion, was out of contact with Bräuer, but could hear heavy firing from the east and when he learnt that the 8th Air Corps was to bomb Heraklion at 10:00 he determined to attempt to capture the town again.
 He requested reinforcements from the II/2 Battalion, but this unit had heard that its missing components had been diverted to Maleme and, facing large bands of armed Cretan civilians, only sent one platoon.
 After Heraklion was heavily bombed the III/1 Battalion attacked the shaken Greeks via the South and West Gates, broke into the town and relieved some of the paratroopers isolated the previous evening.
 The Greeks ran very short of ammunition.
 The Germans again fought their way as far as the harbour and the Greeks negotiated a surrender of the town.
 Before this could be put into effect Chappel sent reinforcements which threatened the German flanks and forced them to withdraw.
 He also sent large quantities of captured German weapons and ammunition.
-On the 22nd, the 3rd Regiment and armed Greek civilians cleared the western and southern approaches of Heraklion and the Black Watch also cleared the eastern approaches of the airfield.
+On 22 May, the 3rd Regiment and armed Greek civilians cleared the western and southern approaches of Heraklion and the Black Watch also cleared the eastern approaches of the airfield.
 Following reports that the Germans were using civilians as human shields, the Greek military governor of Heraklion, Major-general Michail Linardakis, sent an emissary to demand that this cease, threatening to retaliate against German prisoners of war.
 Schulz agreed on condition that Heraklion surrender within two hours, which Linardakis refused.